 Set aside at least a few hours and feel like a kid again at the Strong National Museum of Play.
 Sit on the stoop of Sesame Street, “shop” at the kid-sized Wegmans supermarket, test your superhero strength in the American Comic Book Heroes exhibit or play for the high score in Pinball Playfields.
 Plus, the National Toy Hall of Fame and World Video Game Hall of Fame will bring back fond memories of your favorite amusements.

 More than 200 interactive exhibits await you at the Rochester Museum and Science Center, tackling everything from science and culture to the natural world.
-In the AdventureZone, try your hand at the climbing wall to examine the rock layers of the Genesee River Gorge, or operate a model Erie Canal lock.
+In Under Construction, try your hand at maneuvering a giant crane, or running wires through 2x4 studded walls to build a simulated working electrical system.
 Watch the dark Electricity Theater light up as zaps of lightning appear just feet away!
 Or experiment with lasers, lenses and mirrors in the Illumination: The World of Light and Optics exhibit.

 Another part of the RMSC is Strasenburgh Planetarium, a 65-foot dome theater that allows you to travel through the universe.
 View the schedule to see upcoming featured presentations, star shows and laser shows.

 Featuring greats like Monet, Rembrandt and O’Keefe, along with plenty of contemporaries, the Memorial Art Gallery is considered one of the finest regional art museums in the U.S. Their permanent collection features over 12,000 works of art including textiles, sculpture, painting and metalwork.
-Currently on exhibit through June 5, 2022, Chitra Ganesh: Sultana’s Dream showcases 27 linocuts that explore urgent topics of the political present.
+On exhibit November 20, 2022 through March 5, 2023, Striking Power: Iconoclasm in Ancient Egypt is an exploration of a little-known aspect of Egyptian sculpture: the deliberate damage inflicted upon images for political and religious power.

-Kids Create Dates are offered on Saturdays from 1-3 p.m. and provides fun and flexible art projects for kids ages 4-14 to create.
-View their schedule for a calendar of special events and exhibits.
+Kids Create Dates are offered on select Saturdays from 1:30-3:30 p.m. and provides fun and flexible art projects for kids ages 4-14 to create.
+View the full schedule for a calendar of special events and exhibits.

 The estate of George Eastman, considered the pioneer of popular photography and motion picture, is now the world’s oldest photography museum and one of the oldest film archives.
 The George Eastman Museum tells the story of George Eastman's life (providing a glimpse into how he lived for almost 30 years), his rise to fame and the history of the Eastman Kodak Company.
 Walk through the historic mansion, impeccable gardens and enjoy the temporary exhibits which change roughly every four months, meaning there is always something new to experience.